ircam-ismm/node-web-audio-api/README.md

 ## Caveats

-- Currently the library does not provide any way of chosing the output interface, system default interface will be used.
-As the spec and web-audio-api evolve evolve, thus should change in the future see [https://github.com/orottier/web-audio-api-rs/issues/216](https://github.com/orottier/web-audio-api-rs/issues/216)
-- On Linux systems, the audio backend is Alsa, which limits the number of online AudioContext to 1.
+- On Linux systems, the audio backend is currently Alsa, which limits the number of online `AudioContext` to 1.
 This is subject to change in the future.

 ### Raspberry Pi